Norwegian National Road 41

-Norwegian National Road 41 (Rv 41; also known as the Telemarksveien) is a Norwegian national road that runs through Vestfold og Telemark and Agder counties in Norway.
-The road runs between the village of Brunkeberg in Kviteseid municipality in Vestfold og Telemark county in the north and Timenes in Hånes in the city of Kristiansand in Agder county in the south.
+Norwegian National Road 41 (Rv 41; also known as the Telemarksveien) is a Norwegian national road that runs through Telemark and Agder counties in Norway.
+The road runs between the village of Brunkeberg in Kviteseid municipality in Telemark county in the north and Timenes in Hånes in the city of Kristiansand in Agder county in the south.
 The 172.9 km long road connects to the European route E134 highway in the north and to the European route E18 highway in the south.
-The road runs for 101.5 km in Agder county and 71.4 km in Vestfold og Telemark county.
+The road runs for 101.5 km in Agder county and 71.4 km in Telemark county.
 The southern half of the road runs along the river Tovdalselva and the lake Herefossfjorden, and it is located in a fault zone called the Kristiansand-Porsgrunn grabenen.

 The road passes through these villages in Kristiansand: Grovikheia and Tveit.
 The road passes through these villages in Birkenes: Mollestad, Birkeland, Søre Herefoss, and Herefoss.
 In Birkenes, it also passes by the Herefossfjorden and it has junctions with the Norwegian County Road 404 and Norwegian County Road 406.
 The road passes through the village of Hynnekleiv in Froland.
 The Sørlandsbanen railway line follows the road for about 8 km in northern Birkenes and Froland.
 The road passes through these villages in Åmli: Dølemo, Eppeland, and Åmli.
 The road passes through these villages in Nissedal: Treungen, Kyrkjebygda, and Nordbygdi.
 The road passes through these villages in Kviteseid: Eidstod, Kviteseid, and Brunkeberg.